Poincaré conjecture: Poincaré's question

 In the 1800s, Bernhard Riemann and Enrico Betti initiated the study of topological invariants of manifolds.
 They introduced the Betti numbers, which associate to any manifold a list of nonnegative integers.
 Riemann showed that a closed connected two-dimensional manifold is fully characterized by its Betti numbers.
 As part of his 1895 paper Analysis Situs (announced in 1892), Poincaré showed that Riemann's result does not extend to higher dimensions.
-To do this he introduced the fundamental group as a novel topological invariant, and was able to exhibit examples of three-dimensional manifolds which have the same Betti numbers but distinct fundamental groups.
+To do this he introduced the fundamental group as a novel topological invariant, and exhibited examples of three-dimensional manifolds which have the same Betti numbers but distinct fundamental groups.
 He posed the question of whether the fundamental group is sufficient to topologically characterize a manifold (of given dimension), although he made no attempt to pursue the answer, saying only that it would "demand lengthy and difficult study".

 The primary purpose of Poincaré's paper was the interpretation of the Betti numbers in terms of his newly introduced homology groups, along with the Poincaré duality theorem on the symmetry of Betti numbers.
 Following criticism of the completeness of his arguments, he released a number of subsequent "supplements" to enhance and correct his work.
 The closing remark of his second supplement, published in 1900, said:

 In order to avoid making this work too prolonged, I confine myself to stating the following theorem, the proof of which will require further developments:

-Each polyhedron which has all its Betti numbers equal to 1 and all its tables T_{q} orientable is simply connected, i.e., homeomorphic to a hypersphere.
+Each polyhedron which has all its Betti numbers equal to 1 and all its tables $T_q$ orientable is simply connected, i.e., homeomorphic to a hypersphere.

 (In a modern language, taking note of the fact that Poincaré is using the terminology of simple-connectedness in an unusual way, this says that a closed connected oriented manifold with the homology of a sphere must be homeomorphic to a sphere.)
 This modified his negative generalization of Riemann's work in two ways.
 Firstly, he was now making use of the full homology groups and not only the Betti numbers.
 Secondly, he narrowed the scope of the problem from asking if an arbitrary manifold is characterized by topological invariants to asking whether the sphere can be so characterized.